Molten Cloud platform delivery guide

 Marché du Film

-Delivering Content to Roku Channel — Avails, Specs, and Workflow
+Roku Channel Delivery Guide — Avails, Specs & Workflow

 Platform Delivery Guide

-Avails format, Direct Publisher feed structure, technical specifications, and delivery workflow for the device-native FAST/AVOD platform pre-installed on 80M+ Roku devices.
+Avails format, Roku Content Feed (MRSS/JSON) structure, technical specifications, and delivery workflow for the device-native FAST/AVOD platform pre-installed across 100M+ Roku streaming households worldwide.

 Countries Available